 Tags: chicken, cinnamon stick, dinner, garlic, Jamie Oliver, lemon, milk, poultry, roasted, sage, sauce, whole chicken

 This dinner also became a wonderful CSA box in one meal.
 We ate this dish with roasted beets, carrots and fennel on the side, as well as with hummus (made with CSA parsley) and flatbread.
 I used beet greens and chard for the spring greens in the main dish (I also increased the amount).
 Healthy, quick, flavorful, and good.
-It would be nice with a dollop of greek yogurt on top.
+It was excellent with a dollop of greek yogurt on top.

 - 1 cup brown or green lentils